karlakz/devops-projects/systemd-units/README.md

 # Systemd Hands-on Lab

-This lab shows how to create and manage a custom service
+This lab shows how to create and manage a `timestamp.service` custom service.
+It will include practical tasks like creating a script, writing unit files, enabling services, and checking logs.

-## Create a script and make it executable
+## Create a Script

 1. Create a script `timestamp.sh` under the directory `/usr/local/bin`: